Alomahuang/blogger/_posts/2022-12-09-Ten Rules for Thinking Differently About Numbers.md

 toc_sticky: true
 ---

-💡 The article contains high-quality content and many ideas correspond to Google's data analysis course, making it particularly impactful to read.
+💡 The book contains high-quality content and many ideas correspond to Google's data analysis course, making it particularly impactful to read.
 {: .notice--info}
 # How to Make the World Add Up: Ten Rules for Thinking Differently About Numbers